yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/foundations/image/doc.rst.txt

     image3.png

-As you can see all 3 arg makes same drawing output.
+As shown, all three approaches yield the same drawing output.
-If you don't modify image, there are no reason to use Dimage and PIL image.
-They are useful when you want to apply effect to images.
+Dimage and PIL.Image.Image are particularly useful when applying effects to images or manipulating them programmatically.